ZONEVICE/TLP/readme.md

 - OS: Linux Mint 21.2
 - TLP version: 1.5.0
 - Python 3.10.12
+- Java 11 (OpenJDK 11)

 # GUI

-The GUI is a Godot v4.5.1 project located in the `src/gui` folder.
+The GUI is a Java Swing + Apache Netbeans IDE 25 project located in the `src/gui` folder.

 The python project `src/core` must be installed as stated at Setup section.

 The GUI must be ran as superuser to have permission to modify the TLP configuration file.

-The GUI contains a total of 5 commands to be executed with ease:
+The GUI contains a total of 5 commands to be executed with ease by pressing buttons:

 `tlpv bf 4`